Minecraft-Transit-Railway/Minecraft-Transit-Railway/docs/MIGRATIONS.md

 **Finish line**

 The mod builds and runs on both loaders, a train completes a route, block entity settings survive a world reload, and recipes work.
-Only the reload check remains open.
-At that point this section can be deleted.
+All four now hold.
+What keeps the section open is the list under *State*: a Fabric dedicated server, the two text sites, and the breadth of the mod past a single line.

 **Pitfall**